 Opening day at Eisner Camp (2013)

-Cantor Vladimir Lapin is the inaugural holder of the Cantor Sarah J. Sager Chair in Music at Congregation Mishkan Or (formerly Anshe Chesed Fairmount Temple) in Beachwood, OH.
-As part of the clergy team at Mishkan Or, Cantor Lapin leads weekly, holiday and lifecycle services, engages in adult Torah study, oversees the b'nei mitzvah program, offers continuing education lessons to children and adults, and offers pastoral support and care to the community.
-Beyond the sanctuary, Cantor Lapin is actively involved in community outreach, contributing to various educational and cultural initiatives throughout Cleveland and beyond.
+Cantor Vladimir Lapin is proud to serve as the inaugural holder of the Cantor Sarah J. Sager Chair in Music at Congregation Mishkan Or (formerly Anshe Chesed Fairmount Temple) in Beachwood, Ohio, where he leads weekly, holiday, and lifecycle services, oversees the b’nei mitzvah program, teaches adult Torah study, and provides pastoral care to the community.

-Cantor Lapin received his cantorial ordination from Hebrew Union College-Jewish Institute of Religion's Debbie Friedman School of Sacred Music, from which he also holds a master’s degree in Sacred Music.
-He holds a bachelor’s degree in Journalism and Public Relations from Temple University in Philadelphia and a graduate diploma in Vocal Performance from The Mannes College of Music in New York City.
-Prior to entering the cantorate, he worked as a public relations professional in New York.
+Cantor Lapin earned his cantorial ordination and master’s degree in Sacred Music from the Debbie Friedman School of Sacred Music at HUC-JIR.
+He also holds a bachelor’s degree in Journalism and Public Relations from Temple University and a graduate diploma in Vocal Performance from The Mannes College of Music (The New School) in New York City.
+Before entering the cantorate, he worked in public relations and marketing in Philadelphia and New York.

-Cantor Lapin is the recipient of the Rabbi Jack Stern & Lawrence Hoffman Prize in Liturgy (2014), the Be Wise Fellowship (2013-2015), the Rabbi Sarah Messinger Prize (2014), the Yiddish Song Prize (2014), the Lutwak Memorial Cantorial Prize (2013) and the Levenstein Prize in Human Relations (2015).
+Cantor Lapin’s work has been recognized with several awards, including the Rabbi Jack Stern & Lawrence Hoffman Prize in Liturgy, the Be Wise Fellowship, the Rabbi Sarah Messinger Prize, the Yiddish Song Prize, the Lutwak Memorial Cantorial Prize, and the Levenstein Prize in Human Relations.

 Cantor Lapin was born in Belarus, and grew up in Philadelphia.
 He is married to Rabbi Elle Muhlbaum, and together they are proud parents of two children.